k9mail/k9mail-docs/docs/en/current/settings/general.md

 * Use app theme (default)

 #### Font size

 K-9 allows you to configure the font-size for various sections of the app.

+The "Message body" slider is a percentage, default 100%.

 #### Animation

-Here you can configure whether or not K-9 Mail will use animations.
-Currently this is only affects the animation when switching from the message list to the message view and back.
+Currently this only affects the animation when switching from the message list to the message view and back.

 ### Account List

+#### Show Unified Inbox

+This shows the Unified Inbox as the first item in the main application drawer.
+(Enabled by default)

+#### Show starred count

+Each folder and account always shows the count of unread messages.
+This option shows also the count of starred messages.

+### Message lists

+#### Preview Lines

+Configures how many lines of each message to show when previewing them in a list.
+More preview lines mean fewer messages can be shown at any one time.

+#### Show stars

+If you do not "star" messages you can disable the icon here to save space.

+#### Show correspondent names

+Show the sender's name from the email headers rather than the email address.

+#### Correspondent above subject

+Self-explanatory.

+#### Show contact names

+If contacts are found in Android's address book, choosing this option means K-9 shows the name from there instead of from the email itself.

+#### Colorize contacts

+Show contacts that you already know in a different color.
+Only available when "Show contact names", above, is selected.

+#### Contact name color

+Choice of colour for the above option "Colorize contacts".

-#### Show account size
+#### Show contact pictures
-This setting controls whether or not the account size is displayed in the list of accounts.
-Disabling it can speed up the display a bit.

-#### Count search results
-Unchecking this will disable counting the number of unread and starred messages in the special accounts (*Unified Inbox* and *All messages*).

-#### Hide special accounts
-Here you can disable the special accounts *Unified Inbox* and *All messages*.

-**Note:** As of K-9 Mail v4.802, third-party applications can only access information about messages in the *Unified Inbox*.
-So disabling this can lead to those apps no longer working properly.
+Disable this if you don't want to display contact pictures (or place holder images) in the message list.

+#### Colorize missing contact pictures

+If a contact does not have a picture, K-9 will create a "random" color for the contact based on their email address that will remain constant.
+If this is disabled the images will be displayed with a grey background.

+#### Change colour when read

+Self-explanatory.

 ### Folder lists